shaozilee/bmp-js/README.md

 #### Supported Compression Methods

 Currently compression is only supported during decoding.
-The following methods are implmented:
+The following methods are implemented:

 - NONE - Most common
 - BI_RLE8 - Can be used only with 8-bit/pixel bitmap